Do you struggle with tight hamstrings?

 Pain in the back is a significant risk if your hamstrings are tight.
-As mentioned above, tight hamstrings can cause the hips and pelvis to rotate out of proper alignment.
-The shortness in the hamstrings tilts the pelvis backward, which flattens the back.
-The flattening in your back may be the reason for the pain that comes along with tight hamstrings.
+As I mentioned above, tight hamstrings can cause the hips and pelvis to rotate out of proper alignment.
+The shortness in the hamstrings tilts the pelvis backward, which flatten the back.
+This flattening in your back may be the reason for the pain that comes along with tight hamstrings.

-We’ve already explained how tight hamstrings make the pelvis tilt backward, which strains the back.
-But what’s going on in the joints and muscles that causes the pain?
+We’ve already explored how tight hamstrings cause the pelvis to tilt backwards, which strains the back and causes pain.
+But what’s really going on in the joints and muscles?

 The ischial tuberosities are the parts of the pubic bone that the hamstrings pull on when they are tight.
 Adjacent joints move at the same time because they are “coupled” together in movement.

-Now that we’ve covered reasons for and problems caused by tight hamstrings, it’s time for the good stuff.
-Treatment!
+Now that we’ve thoroughly covered the reasons for and problems resulting from tight hamstrings, it’s time to dive into the good stuff…

-There are many avenues to choose from on the path towards healing.
+There are many healing avenues from which to choose.
 The right way forward depends on your unique needs.
-The good news is, most hamstring injuries can heal on their own with enough time and rest.
+Most hamstring injuries can heal on their own with proper time, rest, and Muscle Activation Techniques.